How to Make Gourmet Homemade Mustard – Easy Recipe

 Variations on this homemade mustard recipe

-This gourmet mustard recipe can be modified in numerous ways, based on the ingredients you choose.
+This gourmet mustard recipe can be modified in numerous ways for different flavors, based on the ingredients you choose.
+I like to make several small batches in different flavors to fancy up a charcuterie board!

 • For a lighter vinegar flavor, use 3/4 cup water and 1/4 cup vinegar.